jesusprubio/tnote/example/demo.md

 # tnote

->Jot down some slides for a geek talk should be quick
+>Jot down some slides for a geek talk should be quick :zap:

 ---